 As Figure 4 shows, we are able to obtain information about performing operations on a mobile device.
 For the sake of illustration, Figure 4 shows the production process in which real-time data is monitored.
 The machine works normally (Figure 4.a)) and is monitored by mobile devices using smart sensors.
 Data is processed and monitored including activated output and measured data, the accuracy of the sensor, the state of communications, as well as data flow.
 It is observed that the sensor detects dust accumulation (Figure 4.b)).
 The operator has information about the type of sensor and where it is placed in the production process (Figure 4.c)).
 He provides information for maintenance, which act in a timely manner and eliminate the malfunction (Figure 4.d)), thus returning safe operating parameters (Figure 4.e)).
 Therefore, the monitoring of the production process can continue (Figure 4.f)).
 In this way, we can monitor the operation of all parameters of the production process that are important for that process at any time, so that we can take necessary measures and eliminate the shortcomings and allow the production process to work without errors.
-By implementing smart sensors in the production process, we are able to quickly adjust the production process for the production of another product, i.e., the transition from the production of one product to the production of another is very simple, as shown in Figure 5.
+By implementing smart sensors in the production process, we are able to quickly adjust the production process for the production of another product, i.e., the transition from the production of one know what the feedback is for each function, as well as product to the production of another is very simple, as sensors, the setting of all parametersis defined for stop the product (A) and switch to the production of the product (B), we must give the command for that product on the mobile device, as shown in Figure 5.c).